 9. Report from the Zoning Administrator

 Graber distributed an updated Checklist for January 2020 and TLT 2020 Land Use Permits spreadsheet through Permit #2020-03, Land Division App # (none) and ZBA Appeal ZBA 2020-1.
 Violations, civil infractions, enforcement, court cases, pending court cases, complaints, on-going permit status, and current zoning applications were summarized.
-Graber informed the group that the township atty Millar has left Swogger Millar and joined another firm in Traverse City.
+Graber informed the group that the township atty Millar has left Swogger BRUCE and MILLAR joined LAW firm OF PARKER HARVEY in Traverse City.

 10. Summary of action items to be taken on or before the next ZBA meeting